YoBii/LethalMoonUnlocks/README.md

 ## Terminal Tags

-**Optional:** LethalMoonUnlocks will display information about each moon directly in the Terminal's moon catalogue.
+**Optional:** LethalMoonUnlocks will display information about each moon directly in the Terminal's moon catalog.

 <details>
   <summary><strong>Learn more</strong></summary>